tardisgo/tardisgo/README.md

 ```
 go get -u github.com/tardisgo/tardisgo
 ```
 (The -u is important to make sure you have the latest version of the go.tools repository.
-If tardisgo is not installing and there is a green "build:passing" icon at the top of this page, please e-mail [the author](https://github.com/elliott5)!)
+If tardisgo is not installing and there is a green "build:passing" icon at the top of this page, please e-mail [Elliott](https://github.com/elliott5)!)

 From the directory containing your .go files, first create a "tardis" sub-directory (examples in the [sample code](https://github.com/tardisgo/tardisgo-samples) should already have one):